All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 took a coin and put it under Titus' nose saying: Pecunia non olet (money does not smell).

-He did not rush to Rome, but relied on his son Domitian for consolidating his power in Rome
+Vespasian did not rush to Rome, but relied on his son Domitian for consolidating his power in the City

 and ensuring that none of the other commanders tried to replace him.
 Eventually in October 70